 Furthermore, the number of total grains per panicle showed statistically non-significant variation (Table 3).
 Nevertheless, the maximum number of total grains per panicle (112.4) was recorded in Zn4T2, which was statistically similar to Zn3T3 (75.17), while the minimum (94.10) was observed in Zn1T1.
 Increasing zinc levels were generally associated with higher grain numbers, consistent with Khan et al. (2012), who reported a similar trend up to 9 kg Zn ha⁻¹.

 In terms of sterile grains per panicle, significant differences were observed.
-The highest number (13.40) was recorded in Zn1T1, which was significantly different from all other treatments and T6 (0.06% zinc solution spray once), whereas the lowest (8.333) was observed in Zn3T3.
+The highest number (13.40) was recorded in Zn1T1, which was significantly different from all other treatments, whereas the lowest (8.333) was observed in Zn3T3.
 These findings are in agreement with Gul et al. (2011), who reported that foliar application of zinc combined with N and K increased grain number per spike compared to control.

 Similarly, different levels of zinc had a significant effect on 1000-grain weight (Table 4).
 The maximum weight (23.02 g) was recorded in Zn4T2, which showed statistical similarity with other treatments, while the minimum (20.96 g) was recorded in Zn1T1.
 These results corroborate previous studies by Siddika et al. (2016) and Nawaz et al. (2004), who reported that zinc and copper fertilization increased 1000-grain weight.
 Moreover, zinc application improved weight by 13.39% over control (Mustafa et al., 2011), in agreement with findings of Naik and Das (2007), Narimani et al. (2010), and El-Nahhal (2004).